gigachadthegreat/zzzstatcalculator/README.md

 ## Contributing

 Found a bug or have a suggestion for a new feature?
 Feel free to open an issue on the GitHub Issues page.
 The "Report an issue" button in the app will take you there directly.

+### To add a new characters and wengines:
+1. Add characters stats, Id, name and speciality to `src/constants/Characters.tsx`
+2. Add the characters attack stats and to `src/constants/AttackStats.tsx`.
+If an attack needs any additional damage calculation add the calculator identifier to the Attack, add the custom calculator to `src/lib/CustomCalculators.tsx` and
+3. Add W-engines name, Id, speciality, main-stat value and type to `src/constants/Wengines.tsx`, and add it to the switch-case in runCustomCalculator() in `src/components/DamageCalculator.tsx`

+To get character, W-engine and Drive Disk IDs use https://zzz3.hakush.in.
+Open the character page, open devtools -> Network tab.
+Crtl + F and search for you character.
+You will find the characters.json which contains characters and their Ids.
+The same technique can be used for W-engines and Drive Disks.